 4. QROPS disadvantages: why they may not be suitable

-There are also a number of disadvantages associated with transfers to overseas pension schemes.
-It is always necessary to identify both the advantages and disadvantages as part of the decision making process.
-Suitability depends on residency, how long it has been since you left the UK, your current pension benefits, your ability to survive on your pension income in a given country, the eligibility of your personal pension scheme for transfer overseas, etc. QROPS disadvantages may include the following:
+There are also some disadvantages associated with pension transfers to overseas schemes.
+Identifying the advantages and disadvantages as part of the decision-making process is always necessary.
+Suitability depends on residency, how long it has been since you left the UK, your current pension benefits, your ability to survive on your pension income in a given country, the eligibility of your pension scheme for transfer overseas, etc. QROPS disadvantages may include the following:

 The UK budget of Spring 2017 delivered a new 25% tax on the overseas transfer of UK pensions; this includes transfers to QROPS.
-Exceptions were thankfully made for individuals living in the same country that the scheme is transferred to, and where both the individual and the scheme are resident in the EEA.
+There are exceptions for individuals living in the same country that the scheme is transferred to and where both the individual and the scheme are resident in the EEA.

-The greatest impact will be on people moving to countries outside the EEA.
-If the person moves to a country outside the EEA, then the QROPS provider will also need to be based in that country or a 25% tax charge will apply.
+The most significant impact will be on people moving to countries outside the EEA.
+If the person moves to a country outside the EEA, then the QROPS provider must also be based in that country, or a 25% tax charge will apply.
 This may create an issue as not all jurisdictions will have a QROPS provider that meets the qualifying criteria for HMRC.

 Lost benefits as a result of a pension transfer to a QROPS

-Many defined benefit/final salary pension schemes offer guaranteed minimum pensions and cost-of-living-adjustments that are linked to an inflation index.
+Many defined benefit/final salary pension schemes offer guaranteed minimum pensions and cost-of-living adjustments that link to an inflation index.
 These benefits are built into the final salary scheme.
-They are not however transferable to a QROPS; only the actual value of the retirement fund is.
-As you cannot replicate these benefits following a transfer, they are forfeit.
+However, they are not transferable to a QROPS; only the actual value of the retirement fund is.
+You cannot replicate these benefits following a pension transfer, so they are forfeited.

-Many providers are established in jurisdictions within Europe, and thus are subject to EU pension regulation; Malta is a prime example.
-However, QROPS established outside of the Eurozone do not have to comply with EU regulations.
-This can lead to two issues:
+Many QROPS providers set up an office in a European jurisdiction and are subject to EU pension regulation; Malta is a prime example.
+However, QROPS that establish a base outside the Eurozone do not have to comply with EU regulations.

-Whilst schemes recognised by HM Revenue and Customs are obliged to offer certain minimum requirements and benefits, those that operate in certain foreign jurisdictions may have rules and regulations that are inconsistent with those of HMRC.
+While schemes recognised by HM Revenue and Customs are obliged to offer specific minimum requirements and benefits, those operating in certain foreign jurisdictions may have rules and regulations inconsistent with those of HMRC.

-A list of Recognised Overseas Pension Schemes (ROPS) can be found on the HMRC website.
-The list consists of pension schemes that have informed HMRC that they meet the conditions to be a ROPS and have asked to be included on the list.
-There are now over 1,000 QROPS to choose from across 29 different jurisdictions.
-European-based expats seeking to move their UK pensions overseas are encouraged to seek out EU jurisdictions for their schemes; jurisdictions where a double-taxation agreement (DTA) framework exists.
+A list of Recognised Overseas Pension Schemes (ROPS) is on the HMRC website.
+It consists of pension schemes that have informed HMRC that they meet the conditions to be a ROPS.
+European-based Expats seeking to move their UK pensions overseas are encouraged to seek out EU jurisdictions for their schemes where a double-taxation agreement (DTA) framework exists.

 How do I know if it is a legitimate scheme?

-In order for a scheme to be classified as a Qualifying Recognised Overseas Pension Scheme (QROPS) it must first of all be a Recognised Overseas Pension Scheme (ROPS) and provide benefits in respect of retirement, ill health, death or similar circumstances.
-If it meets these requirements, the scheme must take certain additional steps to qualify as a QROPS as defined by the legislation.
+For a scheme to qualify as a QROPS, it must first be a Recognised Overseas Pension Scheme (ROPS).
+It must also provide benefits regarding retirement, ill health, death, or similar circumstances.
+If it meets these requirements, the scheme must take additional steps to qualify as a QROPS as defined by the legislation.

-Not all transfers to overseas or offshore schemes are recognised as being QROPS transfers.
-It is necessary to verify that the scheme receiving your UK benefits is on a list published by HMRC.
-If the scheme is not on the ROPS List, any transfer would be treated as a transfer to a non-qualifying overseas scheme.
-This may result in substantial penalties being applied by HMRC at the time of transfer.
+Not all pension transfers to overseas schemes qualify as QROPS transfers.
+Therefore, it is necessary to verify that the QROPS receiving your UK benefits is on the HMRC list.
+HMRC will treat a pension transfer to a scheme not on the ROPS List as a transfer to a non-qualifying overseas pension and may impose substantial penalties.

-This list consists of pension schemes that have informed HMRC that they meet the conditions to be a ROPS and have asked to be included on the list.
-It is important to note that the list is self-certified by QROPS providers; HMRC do not have an official approval system for ROPS.
-It is therefore the responsibility of the individual to find out if there is tax to pay on any transfer of UK pension savings.
+This list consists of pension schemes that have informed HMRC that they meet the conditions to qualify as a ROPS.
+It is important to note that QROPS providers self-certify the list; HMRC doesn’t have an official approval system for ROPS.
+Therefore, the individual must determine if there is tax to pay on any transfer.

-As mentioned previously, there can be certain disadvantages in transferring to a QROPS including the potential deregulation of the scheme.
-Schemes that are to be removed from the list are notified in advance by HMRC; the reasons for delisting are explained to the scheme manager.
-A scheme is generally delisted if UK Pension administrator’s find that there is insufficient pension regulation in place in a given jurisdiction.
-HMRC make every effort to distinguish between providers who have applied for an exemption from regulation and those who have not.
-They are under no obligation to make public their reasons for delisting a particular scheme.
-It follows therefore that members, who are concerned about their scheme being removed from the published list, should approach their scheme manager in the first instance.
+As mentioned previously, there can be certain disadvantages in transferring to a QROPS, including the potential deregulation of the scheme.
+The UK Pension administrator will delist a QROPS if it finds insufficient pension regulation in a given jurisdiction.
+They are not obligated to make their reasons for delisting a particular scheme public.
+Members who are concerned about the removal of their QROPS from the published list should approach their scheme manager.

 6. QROPS jurisdictions

-There are numerous territories which are recognised as being suitable for the hosting of overseas pension schemes.
-It is important however to weigh up the pros and cons of each jurisdiction.
+Numerous territories qualify as being suitable for the hosting of overseas pension schemes.
+It is essential, however, to weigh up the pros and cons of each jurisdiction.

 Malta is a favoured QROPS jurisdiction in the European market